Ballpark Chasers

 Where do we begin?
 Few cities offer as much to do and see as Los Angeles.
 Start with Hollywood’s Walk of Fame on Hollywood Boulevard and conclude with a flick at the famous Chinese Theater.
 If your ballpark trip is a family affair, make the kids happy spending the day at Universal Studios, Knott’s Berry Farm, Six Flags, Disneyland or Magic Mountain.
 For a complementary event, check out the Griffith Observatory.
 This museum has free parking and free admission.
 The Observatory sits over 1,100 feet above sea level atop Hollywood Hills with gorgeous views of the city and the famous Hollywood sign.

 If you desire an even closer look at the Hollywood sign, try horseback riding up to it!
-Sunset Ranch offers 1 or 2 hour rides and even a 4 hour evening trip that concludes with a Mexican dinner after the sun has set!
+Sunset Ranch offers one or two hour rides and even a four hour evening trip that concludes with a Mexican dinner after the sun has set.

 BALLPARK CHASERS VACATION?

-If your baseball trip to Dodger stadium involves traveling a great distance, why not extend your vacation by visiting one or more of the stadiums below.
+If your baseball trip to Dodger stadium involves traveling a great distance, why not extend your vacation by visiting one or more of the ballparks below?

-Do you wish you had a Rancho Cucamonga Quake’s jersey?
-Not sure what that is?
+Have you heard of the Rancho Cucamonga Quake’s?
 Travel East on the San Bernardino Highway to Rancho Cucamonga, California.
-The Quakes are home to the California League (Single A) affiliate of the Angels.
+Loanmart Field is home of the Quakes, California League's (Single A) affiliate of the Dodgers.

 Badges | Report an Issue | Terms of Service